soundsleit/clarstreams/README.md

 # clarstreams
-A clarinet noise texture generator
+Chuck laptop instrument: A clarinet noise texture generator

 This creates noise textures using a clarinet model.
 Use keyboard to change texture in various ways, including several steps of volume fading in/out.